Congratulations to the 2022 WaterSedge Poetry Chapbook winner John Sibley Williams for his chapbook skyscrape.

 At Writer’s Relief, we know how challenging it is for poets to get their poetry manuscripts published.
 So we’re very happy to sponsor the WaterSedge Poetry Chapbook Contest and support the work of a talented poet.

-Since 1994, the Writer’s Relief office has been located a mere stone’s throw from the New Jersey Meadowlands: a large ecosystem of vital wetlands in the metropolitan region.
+In 1994, Writer’s Relief started doing business a mere stone’s throw from the New Jersey Meadowlands: a large ecosystem of vital wetlands in the metropolitan region.
 Home to many species of plant life, fish, mollusks, and crustaceans, the Meadowlands are an important bird habitat.
 However, located so close to urban development, the conservation of the Meadowlands is imperative.
 In this fragile environment that is home to numerous endangered and threatened species, the water sedge is an endangered plant struggling to survive.

 The efforts of water sedge to flourish despite difficult odds seems kindred in spirit to poets hoping to successfully publish their poetry books and chapbooks in an uncooperative publishing environment.
 With the WaterSedge Poetry Chapbook Contest, we can help our winning poets get published and thrive.
 The winning poet’s chapbook will receive both print and e-book publication through our Self-Publishing Relief division.
 All rights and royalties belong to the winner.